verdammelt/octopress/source/_posts/2013-11-09-scna-2013-effortful-vs-automatic-brain.markdown

 determine if a cow is 'bright' or 'dull' (a subjective diagnosis).
 Her students specify, day-after-day, if cows are dull or bright.
 She then corrects them.
 They usually ask how she could tell and she tells them something (drooping ears, nose-cleaning, etc.).
-But really these specific clues are not *really the way to tell*.
+But actually these specific clues are not *really the way to tell*.
 Those who can diagnose a cow as bright or dull cannot explain why.

 This anecdote seems to show that the implicit knowledge of the expert is something that can be trained.
-When discussing this idea Corey Haines mentioned a conference session which Michael Feathers gave where he had the attendees give quick good/bad judgement calls on snippets of code.
+When discussing this idea after the talk Corey Haines mentioned a conference session in which Michael Feathers gave where he had the attendees give quick good/bad judgment calls on snippets of code.
 Then tallied those up and found that some snippets had a large amount of agreement as to their good-/bad-ness.
 They then discussed and tried to determine why.
-In light of Marick's anecdote however it seems that they might never find out *why*, but maybe they could train themselves by looking at a lot of code and being corrected when they get the judgement wrong.
+In light of Brian's anecdote however it seems that they might never find out *why*, but maybe they could train themselves by looking at a lot of code and being corrected when they get the judgment wrong.

-(Marick hopes to use this sort of idea to be able to train himself to have a nearly physical reaction to bad code.
-While that sounds cool, I worry about a 'Ludovico Technique' for code.
+(Brian hopes to use this sort of idea to be able to train himself to have a nearly physical reaction to bad code.
+While that sounds cool, I worry about a 'Ludovico Technique' for code.)

 ## Effortful vs. Automatic ##

 Brian then talked about two types of thinking: Effortful and Automatic.
-Effortful is the sort when you need to do a non-trivial arithmetic, or a tough parking job.
+Effortful is the sort when you need to do a non-trivial arithmetic, or a parking in a tight spot.
 Automatic is when you do simple math like 2+2 or easy driving where you are sort of on autopilot.
 When you use the Effortful way, it actually takes *effort*.
 It is slower seems to be only possible to do it serially.
 Automatic thinking is faster, takes little effort, and seems to be parallelizable.